Soy Candle Making

 It’s easy to create your favorite candle scents with essential oils, natural extracts, or aromatic isolates.
 Let’s start with the essential oils.
 How much essential oil do you use to make candles?

 I recommend adding half an ounce to one ounce of essential oils per one pound of wax.
-If you are combining a few different essential oils like lemon and rosemary make sure to split up the amount.
+If you are combining a few different essential oils like lemon and rosemary, make sure to split up the amount.

 Yep, compared to typical fragrance oils, they do not contain parabens and phthalates.
 They can be a more affordable candle making supply than essential oils.
-Yet, still helpful for creating a candle without synthetic ingredients.
-You can even start with a sample candle making kit to find your favorite candle fragrances!
+And are quite helpful for creating a candle without synthetic ingredients.

 No matter which candle fragrance type you choose, the key is getting the fragrance load correct.
 Use our fragrance load calculator to get it right every time!